mido/mido/docs/implementing_ports.rst

     (Input ports only.)

-    Should poll the device for available data and feed it to the parser. *Note*: do not actually return anything!
-The caller will take care of this, and anything you return here will be ignored (which means messages will be dropped).
+    Should poll the device for available data and feed it to the parser.

+    Should not return anything.
+The caller will take care of this, and anything you return here will be ignored.

-    Called by various input port methods, like ``receive()`` and ``pending()``.
+    Is called by various input port methods, like ``receive()`` and ``pending()``.
 The caller takes care of blocking and various error situations, so all you need to do is to feed data into the parser.